swiftlang/swift-evolution/proposals/0393-parameter-packs.md

 #### Magic builtin `map` method

-The prevlence of `map` and `zip` in Swift makes this syntax an attractive option for variadic generics:
+The prevalence of `map` and `zip` in Swift makes this syntax an attractive option for variadic generics:

 ```swift
 func wrap<each T>(_ values: repeat each T) -> (repeat Wrapped<each T>) {